NikhilNarayana/FRC-YouTube-Uploader/README.md

 Fairly self-explanatory, just remember to reset the value when you go into each stage of playoffs.
 This value will increment each time you press "Submit" so you can forget about updating it after every match.

 ##### Last Match Number
 If you want to batch upload a number of files you can do so with this.
-Every match between `Match Number` and this number inclusive will be uploaded and added to TBA.
+Every match between `Match Number` and this number, inclusive, will be uploaded and added to TBA.
 It will then replace this textbox with the original string and update Match Number to the last match uploaded + 1.

 If you are still in need of assistance, feel free to contact me.